nuxt/awesome/README.md

  - [BitcoinNEWS.blog](https://bitcoinnews.blog) - Proudly created a web-portal with Nuxt.js & Vue.js about Bitcoin and cryptotechnology
  - [Hare](https://github.com/clarkdo/hare) - 🐇 Application boilerplate based on Vue.js 2.x, Koa 2.x, Element-UI and Nuxt.js
  - [State of the ÐApps](https://www.stateofthedapps.com) - The curated collection of projects built on Ethereum
  - [Tipe](https://tipe.io) - Next Generation API-first CMS.
-Create your content with powerful editing tools and access it from anywhere with a GraphQL or REST API.
+Create your content with powerful editing tools and access it from anywhere with a GraphQL or REST API
- - [Rewind 2017](https://www.lexpress.mu/2017) - A retrospective website by the publications of the leading press agency in Mauritius, La Sentinelle Ltd.
+ - [Rewind 2017](https://www.lexpress.mu/2017) - A retrospective website by the publications of the leading press agency in Mauritius, La Sentinelle Ltd
- - [thalitajacinda.com](http://thalitajacinda.com/) - thalitajacinda.com is personal website of a minimalist lifestyle influencer.
+ - [thalitajacinda.com](http://thalitajacinda.com/) - thalitajacinda.com is personal website of a minimalist lifestyle influencer
- - [2017 Rausch Family Christmas Card](https://awayken.github.io/2017-christmas-card/) - [@awayken](https://github.com/awayken) makes a digital Christmas card every year, and 2017's was built using Nuxt.js.
+ - [2017 Rausch Family Christmas Card](https://awayken.github.io/2017-christmas-card/) - [@awayken](https://github.com/awayken) makes a digital Christmas card every year, and 2017's was built using Nuxt.js
- - [moso.io](https://moso.io) - Personal, open-source SSR portfolio by [@moso](https://github.com/moso) built with Nuxt.js, and styled with Material Design.
+ - [moso.io](https://moso.io) - Personal, open-source SSR portfolio by [@moso](https://github.com/moso) built with Nuxt.js, and styled with Material Design
  - [VueBlog](https://github.com/wmui/vueblog) - A blog system [@wmui](https://github.com/wmui)
  - [dominique-haas.fr](https://dominique-haas.fr) - Personal website & blog built with Nuxt.js, Bulma & GraphQL
  - [emoji.ovh](https://emoji.ovh) - Search, 👆️ Click & Paste your Emojis.
 Built with Nuxt.js, Algolia, Bulma
-> Please don't hesitate to make a PR if you have more resources to share.
+> Please don't hesitate to make a PR if you have more resources to share

 ## License